learnbyexample/learn_perl_oneliners/perl_oneliners.md

 [dog]
 ```

-The newline character can also show up as the content of last field.
+The newline character can also show up as the entire content of the last field.

 ```bash
 $ # both leading and trailing whitespaces are trimmed
 $ echo '  a b   c   ' | perl -anE 'say $#F'
 2
 $ # leading empty element won't be removed here
 $ # and last element will have only newline character as its value
 $ echo ':a:b:c:' | perl -F: -anE 'say $#F; say "[$F[-1]]"'